AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-external_state_variables-09:

-9. An effectively volatile object shall not be a ``global_item`` of a non-volatile function.
+9. A ``global_item`` of a nonvolatile function shall not denote either an effectively volatile object or an external state abstraction.

 .. _tu-fe-nt-external_state_variables-10:

-10. A non-volatile function shall not have a formal parameter of an effectively volatile type.
+10. A nonvolatile function shall not have a formal parameter of an effectively volatile type.

 .. _tu-fe-external_state_variables-11: